Pellizzon/Projeto2-React/README.md

-# spotify-api-intro
+# myFestival Web Application
-This Repo is the result of a tutorial that teaches how to use Spotify's API with react.
-It's a simple app that allows users to see what song they currently have been playing on Spotify.
+This repository is uses React and Spotify's API to show the user his/her top 50 songs.
+It's possible to list the top 50 of different periods:

+- Last 4 weeks
+- Last 6 months
+- All time

+It also enables the creation of a playlist that contains all of the top 50 tracks listed in the selected period.

 There are two parts to it, the auth-server, and the client.

-## Getting Statrted
+## Running it Locally

 ### 1) Create an App
 - Visit https://developer.spotify.com/
 - Log in and create an app
-- Enter http//localhost:8888/callback as the redirect uri
+- Enter http://localhost:5000/callback as the redirect uri
 - Save your changes
 - Copy down the following: Redirect uri, client id, client secret